Golden Age Nursing Home fire: Building

 The L-shaped, concrete block, one-story, 186-by-65 foot building had passed inspection the previous March.
-The original building was constructed by cement blocks on slab foundation with a flat wood roof covered by paper and tar.
+The original building was constructed of cement blocks on a slab foundation with a flat wood roof covered by paper and tar.
 Interior renovations were made initially in 1953 to convert it into a nursing home, with the lobby being constructed in 1955.
 The facility also had a 2-room addition that was made of wood, aluminum siding and plywood paneling.
 Twenty-two residents lived in the addition.
 In late 1962, patients who were not considered mentally ill had been transferred there after being removed from the Cleveland State Hospital.

 Fire

 The blaze began so quickly that an attempt to call the local fire department proved fruitless when the facility's telephone wires were burned.
-A truck driver, Henry Dahman, was passing through the rural area between Cleveland and Toledo when he saw sparks on the north end of the roof coming from arcing electric wires that had sagged through the pine trees in the front lawn.
-Dahman found a member of the staff, but on dialling for help, discovered the phone lines in the building were down.
+A truck driver, Henry Dahmen, was passing through the rural area between Cleveland and Toledo when he saw sparks on the north end of the roof coming from arcing electric wires that had sagged through the pine trees in the front lawn.
+Dahmen found a member of the staff, but on dialling for help, discovered the phone lines in the building were down.
 They were able to alert local officials, but strong winds caused the flames to envelop the one-story building.
 A female attendant noticed the fire shortly before 5 a.m.: upon seeing a flash of light through the main entrance doors and thinking at first it might have been a car's headlights, she looked out of the window and saw flames at the corner eaves of the lobby section.
 This was the entry point for the building's electrical service.